Chapter 12 Bankruptcy

 Bankruptcy Process: Filing a Chapter 12 Petition

-Your court serves the area where your family or relatives live or where the farm or fishing operation is.
+Your bankruptcy court serves the area where your family or relatives live or where the farm or fishing operation is.
 Spouses can file together with a joint petition or file individual petitions.

 Chapter 12 Filing Fees and Administrative Fees